tjsego/mechanica/docs/main/source/creating_particles_and_types.rst

 As such, operations can return a cluster or cluster type instance as a particle or particle type instance.
-To handle any ambiguity about whether a particle is actually a cluster, each particle type has a method :meth:`isCluster` that returns ``true`` if the particle type is a cluster type.
+To handle any ambiguity about whether a particle is actually a cluster, each particle type has a method :meth:`isCluster <MxParticleType.isCluster>` that returns ``true`` if the particle type is a cluster type.
 In such cases, corresponding particles can be safely cast to a cluster type in appropriate languages.
-In Python, this cast can be accomplished with the particle method :meth:`to_cluster`, which returns a cluster instance of the same underlying particle.
-Likewise the :meth:`get` method of cluster types in Python correctly returns instances of the cluster type.
+In Python, this cast can be accomplished with the particle method :meth:`to_cluster <MxParticleType.to_cluster>`, which returns a cluster instance of the same underlying particle.
+Likewise the :meth:`get <ClusterType.get>` method of cluster types in Python correctly returns instances of the cluster type.

 Clusters also have unique properties (*e.g.*, center of mass, :ref:`particle inventory <accessing>`)